nmilosev/crouton-fedora-wayland/README.md

 Modify the ```default``` file in ```installater/fedora``` folder.
 You can find mirrors on the fedora mirror list site.

+**What about Wine?**

+Wine works fine.
+I've sucessfully installed Photoshop CS6 through the PlayOnLinux Wine front-end.

+**What about VirtualBox?**

+VirtualBox would require a patched kernel, so please use the official Crouton if you need VirtualBox.

 How does it look like?
 ---